The author has travelled extensively and writes illustrated articles about his experiences, with advice on must-see sights.

 And finally one must mention that these are just five selected islands.
 Arguably they are the most interesting and accessible, but other reviewers would promote a number of other islands in the lagoon.
 The monastery island and one time leper colony of San Lazzaro welcomes small groups of vsiitors, and the large agricultural island of Sant' Erasmo offers walks through country fields and shoreline paths.
 There is the quarantine island of Lazzaretto Nuovo which was used from the 15th century to temporarily house the crews and passengers of ships suspected of carrying the plague, and today the island can be visited by arrangement to see the remains of accommodation facilities as well as the storage house for grains which were fumigated.
 Mazzorbo is one of the quieter inhabited islands of the Venetian lagoon, linked to Burano by a long footbridge, and depicted in one photo here.
 It, too, features some colourful houses, and a historic church with a tower which boasts the oldest church bell (1318) in the lagoon.
 And like nearby Torcello, Mazzorbo is an island which has seen busier times - today much of the island has a rural, tranquil aura.

-All photos for this article were taken by the author in September 2014
+All photos for this article were taken by the author.

 This map of the Venice lagoon locates the five islands featured here.
 By moving the cursor and zooming in, each of the islands can be seen in close up.
 By clicking 'satellite', an aerial view of the islands can be seen.
 And by clicking on the human figure and dragging it to selected locations, 360° images may be seen.